-In my article, Characters Who Don’t Speak in Movies, I discussed how characters with no dialogue can represent many groups of real life people.
+In my article, Characters Who Don’t Speak in Movies, I discussed how characters with no dialogue can represent many groups of real-life people.
 What seems like a cinematic handicap can actually be a creative challenge for the actor portraying that character to find unique ways to contribute to the story.
-Some of the most iconic characters in film have not said a word or have spoken late in the film when it comes as a cathartic surprise to the audience.
+Some of the most iconic characters in film have never said a word or have spoken late in the film when it comes as a cathartic surprise to the audience.

 *Note: Spoilers ahead.